lindseymraz/BOINC4Science/BOINC Projects.md

 💚🎓 World Community Grid - Mostly focused on medical research, projects have included research on AIDS, Zika, COVID, and rainfall patterns.
 Run out of Krembil institute

-Yoyo@home - Brings existing distributed computing projects to the BOINC world using the BOINC Wrapper technology.
+🔓✒️Yoyo@home - Brings existing distributed computing projects to the BOINC world using the BOINC Wrapper technology.
 Mostly math but some biology as well.

 # ⚛️ Physics ⚛️